ailinkhoo/CloudDevOps/README.md

-# notes
-Notes for Cloud Support and Devops Programme
+This repo contains notes for Cloud Support and Devops Programme